Shockwaves From An Era When Pregnant Weight Gain Was Openly Stigmatized

 “It is ingrained in my brain from the doctor,” she says.

-A woman’s weight during pregnancy was such a big deal just a few decades ago that it left a long-lasting impact on the way many women view their bodies — a curious inheritance for through the generations since.
+A woman’s weight during pregnancy was such a big deal just a few decades ago that it left a long-lasting impact on the way many women view their bodies — a curious inheritance through the generations since.

 Some women were even told to smoke to keep the weight down.
 Gina Patten, an assistant controller at Elmhurst College in Illinois, says this was her mother’s doctor’s recommendation.